 Vancouver is a popular Pacific Northwest destination, to be sure, but why?
 Because it’s the largest Canadian City on the west coast?
 Because lots of films and TV shows are filmed here?
 Because it’s a cosmopolitan city rich in diversity and culture?

 Vancouver is a popular Pacific Northwest destination because of its natural beauty.
-I can think of no other city in the world (not even Seattle!) that offers so much in the way of stunning natural scenery, and outdoorsy activities.
+Not to be confused with Vancouver Island, I can think of no other city in the world (not even Seattle!) that offers so much in the way of stunning natural scenery and outdoorsy activities.
 (However, I’m always open to being proven wrong, so tell me if you can think of another one!)
 Allow me to give you some examples:

 Stanley Park and the Capilano Suspension Bridge